 Decreasing suspensions requires a proactive, preventative, multi-tiered approach to supporting student behavior.
 One framework with evidence of effectiveness is Positive Behavior Interventions and Supports (PBIS).
 See the Alternatives-to-Suspension Fact Sheets on the Minnesota Department of Education website for more information.

-• Skiba, R. J., & Knesting, K. (2001).
+· Skiba, R. J., and Knesting, K. (2001).
 Zero tolerance, zero evidence: An analysis of school disciplinary practice.
-In R. J. Skiba & G. G. Noam (Eds.)
+In R. J. Skiba and G. G. Noam (Eds.)
 New directions for youth development.
 San Francisco: Jossey-Bass.

 · Skiba, R.J., and Rausch, M.K.
 (2006).
 Zero tolerance, suspension, and expulsion: Questions of equity and effectiveness.
 In C.M.
 Evertson and C.S.
 Weinstein (Eds.), Handbook of classroom management: Research, practice, and contemporary issues (pp. 1063-1089).
 Mahwah, NJ: Lawrence Erlbaum Associates

 · Tobin, T., Sugai, G., and Colvin, G. (1996).
 Patterns in middle school discipline records.
 Journal of Emotional and Behavioral Disorders, 4(2), 82-94.